backdrop-contrib/elysia_cron/README.md

 Elysia Cron
 ===========

-For installation instructions read INSTALL.TXT
-For module developers API documetation read API.TXT
+Elysia Cron extends Backdrop CMS standard cron, allowing a fine grain control over each task and several ways to add custom cron jobs to your site.

 Features
 --------

-Elysia Cron extends Backdrop CMS standard cron, allowing a fine grain control over each task and several ways to add custom cron jobs to your site.

 - Set the timings and frequencies of each cron task (you can run some jobs every day at a specified hour, other only monthly and so on...).
 For each task you can simply choose between some frequently used options ("once a day", "once a month" ...), or use a powerful "linux crontab"-like syntax to set the accurate timings.
 You can even define your frequently used options to speed up site configuration.
 - Parallel execution of cron task: you can group jobs in channels and execute then simultaneously: so a task that takes a lot of time to execute won't block other tasks that need to be executed every 5 minutes...